 Papers published under the “Gold Open Access” route must be published under a CC-BY licence, the terms of which include unrestricted re-use of content (with proper attribution).
 If you are not happy with making your work available under the terms of this licence please consider using the first option above, the “Green OA route” (always read your publishing agreement carefully).
 Further guidance on licences and publishing is available.

 There is a new service called SHERPA/FACT designed to help authors to check whether their target journal complies with their funder’s policy.

-The RCUK now support the payment of APCs through block grants to universities.
-These charges will be paid to publishers through systems at the university.
-Researchers are no longer able to factor the cost of APCs into their RCUK funding bids.
+The UK Research Councils support the payment of APCs through block grants to universities.
+These charges may be paid to publishers through systems at the university.
+Researchers are no longer able to factor the cost of APCs into their Research Council funding bids.

-If you have a paper which arose from a grant from one of the RCUK funding bodies, and you submitted your paper on or after 1st April 2013, you may be entitled to RCUK funding to pay this charge.
-Please complete the RCUK Open Access Funding Request form, ideally before submitting your paper to a journal.
+If you are currently submitting a paper for publication which arose from a grant from one of the UK Research Councils, you may be entitled to funding to pay this charge.
+Please complete the Research Councils Open Access Funding Request form, ideally before submitting your paper to a journal.

 If you experience any problems in using this form please contact: firstname.lastname@example.org